-- Requires an annual deductible of \$150 per person, with a maximum of three deductibles per family per year. - Pays 80% of first \$4,000 in covered expenses for each person, then pays 100% of all covered expenses for the remainder of the benefit year. - Requires certification from the aims administrator for all inpatient stays, home health care, skilled nursing services, and certain outpatient procedures and Plan-required second opinions. - Lifetime maximum benefit is \$2,000,000 per person.
+- Requires an annual deductible of \$150 per person, with a maximum of three deductibles per family per year. - Pays 80% of first \$4,000 in covered expenses for each person, then pays 100% of all covered expenses for the remainder of the benefit year. - Requires precertification from the claims administrator for all inpatient stays, home health care, skilled nursing and other services, and certainoutpatient-procedures andPlan required secondopinionsas outlined on pages 21-26.

+- Lifetime maximum benefit is \$2,000,000 per person.

+3.1.
 HOW MEDICAL BENEFITS ARE PAID